nitromacchiato/kickback/README.md

 }

 ```

-2. Loop through their playlist which is gathered from their sesson

- - Check if the users school email is verified
+2. Using NextAuth we gather information of whether the users school email is verified at the start of the session

 ```javascript
 try{
     //Search in database for user based of their email